sourav2342/pizza-delivery/README.md

 -    **`Tailwindcss`** is used for styling, **`React Router`** for navigation and routing.

 -   Users can view all the cart, booking and their purchase details, edit their purchases.
-This app doesn't provide any authentication and has been developed with primary features required for a delivery app.